Skip to content Skip to navigation

 Katie and field team working in Kingsbury site

 Figure 2.
-Katie and field team working in Kingsbury site.
+Katie and field team working in Kingsbury site, Indiana.
 Credit: Jenny Phillippe

 As the new Associate Director for Environmental Education, Katie mentioned that she sees Jasper Ridge “as an ideal setting to deepen our understanding of how to best manage landscapes today so that they are resilient to future change”.
 Her extensive experience with field research, outdoor experiences, natural collections, multi-level education and outreach programs around many topics, including paleoecology and fire, will allow her to not only lead our education pillar, but she will fit in perfectly to build and contribute to our other two pillars, research and stewardship.
 For example, she is very interested in bringing fire into the education pillar, “Fire is such a dynamic phenomenon, and our evolving knowledge about it is much stronger when we can engage students and the community in the process.", Katie said.
 Among other things that excite Katie is joining Professor Rodolfo Dirzos’ BIO/ESYS 105 course.
 Once she learned more about the course, Katie shared that she is “thrilled to be involved in the 'Ecology and Natural History of Jasper Ridge Biological Preserve' course, which centers community learning and integrating several disciplines.”
 Katie also looks forward to empowering students to apply knowledge of the physical world around them to their work and lived experiences.
 She is very excited that there are numerous and incredible opportunities at Jasper Ridge, and she looks forward to bringing her experience to build multidisciplinary curricula with faculty, advising student research projects, and work with docents who will go on to have long relationships with the preserve.